descope/descope-ruby-sdk/README.md

-Descope SDK for Python
+Descope SDK for Ruby

 The Descope SDK for Ruby provides convenient access to the Descope user management and authentication API for a backend written in Ruby.
 You can read more on the Descope Website.

-# Descope SDK for Python
+# Descope SDK for Ruby

-The Descope SDK for python provides convenient access to the Descope user management and authentication API for a backend written in python.
+The Descope SDK for Ruby provides convenient access to the Descope user management and authentication API for a backend written in Ruby.
 You can read more on the [Descope Website](https://descope.com).

 ## Requirements